CoinTrailApp/CoinTrailApp/whitepaper.md

 Fees is another mysterious thing when trading on exchanges.
 Many exchanges don't show fees when doing a swap or convert from one crypto asset to another.
 This leads to confusion when calculating Cost Basic, lowering tax deduction.
 CoinTrail addresses this problem by estimating fees using historical price discovery when permitted.

-Off balance tracking is another cool feature.
+Reserve balance tracking is another cool feature.
 CoinTrail automatically matches all the withdrawals with deposits.
-For any withdrawal without a deposit will treat as off balance.
+For any withdrawal without a deposit will treat as reserve balance.
 This happens when transfering assets to a Cold Storage.

 ## Transactions